open-telemetry/semantic-conventions/docs/http/http-metrics.md

 **[5]:** When [request target](https://www.rfc-editor.org/rfc/rfc9110.html#target.resource) is absolute URI, `server.port` MUST match URI port identifier, otherwise it MUST match `Host` header port identifier.

 **[6]:** If not default (`80` for `http` scheme, `443` for `https`).

-**[7]:** When observed from the client side, this SHOULD represent the immediate server peer address.
-When observed from the server side, this SHOULD represent the physical server address.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used, otherwise a custom value MAY be used.